AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Experiments

 (1) \textbf{\ourwork achieves superior performance and robust scalability across varying task scales.} It outperforms all trained and untrained baselines on average.
 Notably, in the 800-document setting—a 4$\times$ extension of the training context—our model maintains a significant performance lead.
 This indicates that the agent has learned a content-aware memory policy capable of mitigating information overload as environmental noise increases.

-(2) \textbf{RL training substantially optimizes the agent’s memory policy, resulting in large performance gains.} After RL training, \ourwork improves by nearly 10 percentage points on average across different task settings.
-This improvement indicates that directly optimizing memory decisions with task-level feedback is critical for effective long-context reasoning.
-In particular, RL enables the agent to refine when and how memory operations are applied under noisy and extended contexts, leading to markedly stronger end performance.
+(2) \textbf{RL training substantially optimizes the agent’s memory policy, resulting in large performance gains.} After RL training, \ourwork improves by nearly 9 percentage points on average across different task settings.
+This improvement indicates that directly optimizing memory decisions with task-level feedback is critical for long-horizon tasks.
+In particular, RL enables the agent to refine when and how memory operations are applied, leading to markedly stronger end performance.